Tulsa metropolitan area: Bixby

 Bixby is a rapidly growing city to the south of Tulsa.
 It had a population of 31,728 at the 2024 census estimate and has the largest per capita income in the TMA.
 Originally an agricultural community known as "The Garden Spot of Oklahoma", it has largely become a bedroom community in the Tulsa area.

 Jenks

 Jenks, the sixth largest city in the TMA, is another rapidly growing suburb of Tulsa, located southwest of Tulsa largely between the Arkansas River and U.S. Route 75.
 A portion of the Jenks Public School District extends east of the Arkansas River encompassing a part of the city of Tulsa south of 91st street.
 It is one of the fastest-growing cities in Oklahoma.
 As of the 2024 census estimate the city has a population 27,869.
 Jenks is known as the "Antiques Capitol of Oklahoma" and is home to the Oklahoma Aquarium.

 Sapulpa

 Sapulpa is a city in Creek and Tulsa counties, with its town center located approximately 14 miles southwest of downtown Tulsa.
-It is also the seat of Creek County.
 The population was 23,297 as of the 2024 United States census estimate, making it the seventh largest city in the TMC.
 It is the county seat of Creek County.